 1. Celebrities, dignitaries and your family throw soybeans at you

 Roasted soybeans called fukumake are traditionally thrown either out the door or at a person wearing an Oni mask, like a demon or ogre.
 While this is common to do at home, many people also attend events where Mamemake is performed.
-In shrines around Japan mamemake are thrown from the stage by priest and invited guests.
-In the photos below from Yasaka Shrine a Kannushi-san (priest) and Miko-san (shrine assistant) throw the beans in small packets.
+In shrines around Japan, mamemake are thrown from the stage by priests and invited guests.
+In the photos below from Yasaka Shrine, a Kannushi-san (priest) and Miko-san (shrine assistant) throw the beans in small packets.

 2. It’s customary to eat an enormous sushi roll all by yourself